Suvi Pihkala

 Faculty of Education and Psychology

-Dr Suvi Pihkala is a postdoctoral researcher at the University of Oulu, Finland and co-leader of the creative and activist FIRE research collective, a transdisciplinary team of researchers that collaborates closely with artists and creative professionals, NGOs, educators, and children to explore and address gendered and sexual injustices in and around education.
+I am the co-leader of the creative and activist FIRE research collective, a transdisciplinary team of researchers that collaborates closely with artists and creative professionals, NGOs, educators, and children to explore and address gendered and sexual injustices in and around education.
+I am also co-leading FIRE Research Group.

-Pihkala has worked as Co-Editor-in-Chief for Sukupuolentutkimus-Genusforskning [Finnish Journal of Gender Studies] and has published actively in key journals of her field of expertise, including International Journal of Social Research Methodology, Reconceptualizing Educational Research Methodologies and Journal of Gender Studies.
-She is co-editor of an edited volume New Materialist Affirmations: Creative Research Interventions in Methods and Practice (Hickey-Moody et al.) forthcoming by Edinburg University Press in 2025 and Creative research on gender and sexuality with children and young people (Renold et al.) forthcoming by Routledge in 2026.
+I worked as Co-Editor-in-Chief for Sukupuolentutkimus-Genusforskning [Finnish Journal of Gender Studies] and have published actively in key journals of her field of expertise, including International Journal of Social Research Methodology, Reconceptualizing Educational Research Methodologies and Journal of Gender Studies.
+I am the co-editor of New Materialist Affirmations: Creative Research Interventions in Methods and Practice (Hickey-Moody et al. 2025) by Edinburg University Press and Creative research on gender and sexuality with children and young people (Renold et al.) forthcoming by Routledge in 2026.

 Research interests